pgadd/To_Do_List/README.md

 -npm run dev

 if you see errors during "npm run build" command, the packages are most likely depreciated but website should still work.

+If frontend doesn't automatically open in browser, go to browser and type in "http://localhost:300"